thelfer/tfel/docs/web/glossary.md

 This entry describes the Poisson ratio of an isotropic material.

-* alternative names: PoissonRatio
 * units:
 no units specified
 * type: scalar

 # The `PoissonRatio12` entry

-This entry describes le coefficient de Poisson d'un matériau orthotrope relatif aux première et deuxième directions d'orthotropie.
+This entry describes the Poisson's coefficient between the first and second directions of orthotropy.

-* alternative names: PoissonRatio12
 * units:
 no units specified
 * type: scalar

 # The `PoissonRatio13` entry

-This entry describes le coefficient de Poisson d'un matériau orthotrope relatif aux première et troisième directions d'orthotropie.
+This entry describes the Poisson's coefficient between the first and third directions of orthotropy.

-* alternative names: PoissonRatio13
 * units:
 no units specified
 * type: scalar

 # The `PoissonRatio23` entry

-This entry describes le coefficient de Poisson d'un matériau orthotrope relatif aux deuxième et troisième directions d'orthotropie.
+This entry describes the Poisson's coefficient between the second and third directions of orthotropy.

-* alternative names: PoissonRatio23
 * units:
 no units specified
 * type: scalar